 Sometimes I think I have reached the top of a mountain when I haven’t.
 Sometimes I think I have defeated my demons, or at least mortally wounded them and I haven’t.

-Right now my grown up, psychologist, mind is curled up in foetal position behind a psychic door just like the door I held closed a year ago.
+Right now my grown up, psychologist, mind is curled up in fetal position behind a psychic door just like the door I held closed a year ago.
 It is listening to five youths trying to break the door down to destroy me just like they did a year ago.

 I feel exactly the same way I did that night when I realised no neighbour was going to come and investigate why my alarm was wailing or why I was screaming for help.
 The same cold hand of terror and despair is gripping my heart that gripped it that night when I realised the police were not ever going to come in answer to my phone call for help.